uncbiag/LTS/README.md

 python Tiramisu_calibration.py --gpu 0 --model-name LTS --epochs 200 --batch-size 4 --lr 1e-4 --seed 2021 --save-per-epoch 1
 ```

 The table below is a collection of probability calibration models that can be used as baselines.
-You could pull this reposteries and modify the code accoradingly.
+You could pull these reposteries and modify the code accoradingly.
 | Methods  | Implementations |
 | :-------------: | :-------------: |
 | [Temperature Scaling](https://arxiv.org/pdf/1706.04599.pdf)  | [TS](https://github.com/gpleiss/temperature_scaling)  |